tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 We for sure do not want to reinvent the wheel, so we might link to external sources that contain helpful information where available.

-> **Warning**<br>
+> [!warning]
 > You should never enable the debug option in production environments!
-By looking up `debug.enabled` in the deployment, you will find the various places changes are applied when enabling debugging.
-So, outside of development and test environments, you should use them thoughtfully and carefully if needed.
+By looking up `debug.enabled` in the
+> deployment, you will find the various places changes are applied when enabling debugging.
+So, outside of
+> development and test environments, you should use them thoughtfully and carefully if needed.

 # Enable debugging